AGVs vs AS/RS: What’s the Difference?

 Similarities aside, AGVs and AS/RS systems operate in very different ways, which makes each better suited to different tasks.

-The primary focus of the AGVs is in the shuttling of materials or inventory from one location to another within a facility.
+The lines between AGVs and AMR based AS/RS systems transportation elements are becoming blurred.
+The primary focus of the AGVs is the transporting of heavy loads and pallets of materials or inventory from one location to another within a facility.
 For this reason, AGVs are often used by operations who are looking to reduce their labor costs by allowing personnel to be deployed to more valuable tasks.

-Both AGVs and AS/RS have the potential to dramatically increase the efficiency and productivity of your operation while reducing costs and boosting your bottom line.
+AGVs and AS/RS systems also have the potential to dramatically increase the efficiency, throughput and productivity of your operations while reducing labor, floor space, costs and boosting your bottom line.